nordeck/jitsi-keycloak-adapter/docs/case-tokenauthurl.md

 ### Moderator (decativate the lobby)

 This participant has an account on the identity system and moderator privileges.
-She deactivates the lobby automatically (_because there is no `context.room.lobby` in her token_) after joining.
+She deactivates the lobby automatically after joining (_because there is no `context.room.lobby` in her token_).

 ```json
 {